Anjali2303/Anjali2303/README.md

 💞️  I love reading fiction and books on self-improvement.
 My favourite ones are The Colour Purple by Alice Walker in the genre of fiction and Atomic Habits by James          Clear in the genre of Personal Development.

-📫  My email id is anjaliyadav0233@gmail.com
+📫  My email ids are anjaliyadav0233@gmail.com, 2022kpad1001@iiitkota.ac.in

 <!---
 Anjali2303/Anjali2303 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.